quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Generating Acknowledgements

-QUIC SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of packets containing frames other than ACK.
+QUIC SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of retransmittable packets.
 Specifically, implementations MUST attempt to enforce a maximum ack delay to avoid causing the peer spurious timeouts.
 The maximum ack delay is communicated in the `max_ack_delay` transport parameter and the default value is 25ms.

 An acknowledgement SHOULD be sent immediately upon receipt of a second packet but the delay SHOULD NOT exceed the maximum ack delay.
 QUIC recovery